rzambrano1/computer_vision_colorQuant_houghTransf/README.md

 **Prepared by: Ricardo Zambrano**

 This repository is to keep a copy of progress in assignment 3 of computer vision.
-It covers color quantization and Hough transform
+It covers color quantization and Hough transform.